How can I participate?

 How do I Apply?

-- Fill out and turn in the final application.
-(Final Application Forms-coming soon) Your cluster will have to outline the scope of work at each house, how you propose to complete the work, other resources you can provide, and how you plan to develop and sustain a neighborhood identity.
+Fill out and turn in the final application.
+(Final Application Form) Your cluster will have to outline the scope of work at each house, how you propose to complete the work, other resources you can provide, and how you plan to develop and sustain a neighborhood identity.

 Click on the links below to download:

-- City wide information meeting at River Vista on Wednesday, January 17, 2018
+City Information Meeting at River Vista - Thursday, January 17, 2019